yougotagift-tech/docs/corporate-rewards-API-v0.4.md

 [Version 0.2](https://github.com/YouGotaGift/docs/blob/master/corporate-rewards-API-0.2.md)

 ### Changes
-The goal of RestAPI v1 is to support global gifts which requires additional details for redemption.
+The goal of RestAPI v1 is to support global gifts which requires "redemption_details" for redemption.

 ### Summary of changes
 * "redemption_details" has been introduced to provide all the important details required to redeem a specific gift.